umbraco/UmbracoDocs/10/umbraco-ui-builder/actions/action-visibility.md

 ### UserGroups

-The user groups collection contains a list of Umbraco `IReadOnlyUserGroup` objects for the current logged in back office user and allows you to control the visibility of actions for given user group members.
+The user groups collection contains a list of Umbraco `IReadOnlyUserGroup` objects for the current logged in backoffice user and allows you to control the visibility of actions for given user group members.